Blade Envelopes Part II: Multiple Objectives and Inverse Design: AUGMENTING THE BLADE ENVELOPE FOR LS89

 The eigenvalues of $\mH_{peak}$ are shown in \cref{fig:peak_eigs}.
 The active coordinates can be defined using the first two eigenvectors for approximate control over the peak isentropic Mach number, namely,

 This set of active coordinates can be combined with those corresponding to the loss coefficient and mass flow to form the following vector

 To control the peak isentropic Mach number while keeping the loss and mass flow constant, the procedure described in \Cref{sec:inverse_design_method} can be used.
 In this example, we only tune the first active coordinate $u_{peak,1}$ for illustrative purposes.
 The effect of changing this variable is shown in Step II in \cref{fig:inv_design_peak2}.
-Increasing $u_{peak,1}$ results in the flattening of the isentropic Mach number distribution.
-The location of the peak moves gradually towards the trailing edge.
-If the coordinate is increased further, the peak shifts to the junction at the start of the plateau near mid-chord.
+Increasing $u_{peak,1}$ results in the flattening of the mean isentropic Mach number distribution.
+The location of the peak of the mean isentropic Mach number distribution moves gradually towards the trailing edge.
+If the coordinate is increased further, the mean peak shifts to the junction at the start of the plateau near mid-chord.
 The uncertainty bands around the distributions indicate the variation in the isentropic Mach number distribution for geometries with the same values of $\vu$.
+It should be noted that these uncertainty bands imply that some designs may have an earlier peak than predicted by the mean.
+Tighter control on the shape and location of the peak can be achieved by increasing the number of active coordinates, or using a more diffuse set of weights on the $\mR$ matrix.

 After setting appropriate values for the active coordinates, the hit-and-run sampling algorithm introduced in Part I can be used to sample designs with these coordinates.
 A blade envelope can be formed from these samples, following the same procedure as the previous examples.
 Step III in \cref{fig:inv_design_peak2} shows the blade envelope with $\vu = \mathbf{0}$.
 Compared with the previous blade envelopes, the tolerance on the profile from mid-chord to the trailing edge is reduced, especially on the suction side.
 Using the sample profiles, the tolerance covariance matrix and ensemble mean can be calculated as in Part I to arrive at an automatic decision criterion for the scrapping of manufactured blades, taking into account all three objectives.